 Total time: 40 minutes

-Do you want a thick ice cream that is also gluten-free, vegan, and dairy-free?
+Do you want a thick and delicious ice cream dessert that is also gluten-free, vegan, and dairy-free?
 If the answer is yes, then you should take a look at the following coconut espresso ice cream.
 Within 20 minutes, you can put together an appetizing sweet treat using 5 simple ingredients.

 You need to purchase coconut milk and cream, honey, espresso powder, and chocolate chips.
 For ease of convenience, feel free to use the canned and packaged products.
 One essential tool is the ice cream maker; don’t forget it.